umeshkunwar-ctrl/COIT11223-ePortfolio/eportfolio1.md

 Summary

-In the second workshop, I took part in the discussions as well as activities concerning artificial intelligence (AI) and its effect on society.
-Topics covered in the workshop were machine learning, computer vision, robotics, speech recognition and natural language processing.
-The workshop also dealt with ethical issues appearing from AI such as privacy, bias, fairness, transparency and accountability.
-The activities gave students the opportunity to consider how to use the technology appropriately.
+The second workshop was dedicated to discussing various aspects of AI and its influence on people.
+During this workshop, discussions were held on topics machine learning, computer vision and AI-related ethical concerns.
+Workshops provided an opportunity for everyone participating to think about the right use of AI.

 Reflection

-For this artefact I chose this artefact as it demonstrates my learning experience from the second workshop.
-Discussions about the issues connected with AI made me realise that AI is an important technology which has to be used properly.
-After hearing the opinions of other participants in the workshop, I understood better the ethical issues associated with such technologies as AI.
+This artefact shows how much I learned during the last workshop.
+Working on AI-related topics helped me understand how this technology should be properly used.

 ## References